 Aka your prep and frequency.
 (But don't worry—you won't have to make any major amendments before or after your chemical peel—despite common thought.)

 "All skin types should use high-quality skincare products at home specifically chosen for their skin type.
 This will ensure their skin is in good shape prior to their treatment.
+For best results, a licensed professional should suggest an at-home regimen to help prep for a chemical peel.
+Also, stay away from retinoids for a week prior to the peel.
 Immediately following the treatment, I recommend PCA Skin's Post-Procedure Solution ($38) as the best bet for my clients.
 This will allow the skin to stay calm and hydrated after any in-office procedure," she says.
+Plus, always, always wear sunscreen (make it SPF 30 or above).
 Which begs the question: How often should sensitive skin type splurge for in-office treatments?
 According to Spann—and if your funds allow—every 30 days is optimal.
 "This is the perfect amount of time to get treatments for sensitive skin with superficial treatments," she explains.